WFP-VAM/DataLibraryAPI/README.md

 >> **Quick tip**
 >>
->> If you're stuck, use the help() function in the DataLibraryData class for information about usage
+>> If you're stuck, use the help() function in the DataLibraryData class for information about
->>